 There are a huge number of ways you can network, both online and in person.
 The first move is to talk to as many people as you can about your job hunt, from friends and family to colleagues who you wouldn’t mind knowing you are moving, to events and lectures.
 It’s all based on the premise that you never know who might know someone recruiting for a job that you might be interested in.

 Sometimes though, you might know someone working in an industry or organisation you want to gain experience in, but they are not currently recruiting – openly.
-This is your opportunity to ask to meet an HR manger or team member for a coffee, so that you can find about more about their company and what working there is really like.
-You do not need to directly ask for a job then and there, but you are starting to build a relationship with that organisation, so when there is an opportunity available in a couple of months’ time, they are more likely to ask you first, or at least say yes when your cover letter and CV land on their desk.
+This is your opportunity to ask to meet an HR manager or team member for a coffee so that you can find about more about their company and what working there is really like.
+You do not need to directly ask for a job then and there, but you are starting to build a relationship with that organisation, so when there is an opportunity available in a couple of months, they are more likely to ask you first or at least say yes when your cover letter and CV land on their desk.

 Work Experience & Work Shadowing

 Depending on how much experience you have, asking for a few days’ informal work shadowing once the person has gotten to know you a little is much more likely to get a positive response than from an anonymous CV.
 If you have a bit more experience, this approach will mean you can get to know the person and the company better, and when a job does come around, they might well think of you before they advertise for it.

 Building genuine relationships is key here though, this should not just be a one-off – you should make sure that you stay in touch by sending a friendly email every few months.

 You can do this with as many people as possible, which will allow you to slowly build an entire network of valuable contacts.
 Whilst most won’t lead to an internship or job, some will, and when you do enter the workplace, your value will come not just from you, but from the people you know too.